-- x) The expedited arbitrator will ensure a fair hearing and ensure that all necessary parts and considerations are brought forward by the representatives of the Parties. - xi) If the expedited arbitrator or the Parties mutually conclude at the hearing that the issues indicate a complexity or significance not previously apparent so as to require further consideration by the Parties, the case shall be referred back to the Parties for reconsideration and the regular arbitration process. - xii) The expedited arbitrator shall have the same powers and authority as an Arbitration Board established under Section (f) of this Article. - c.
-The parties may choose to have grievances heard by either a single arbitrator or an Arbitration Board.
-If the parties choose to proceed with an Arbitration Board, then either party shall notify the other, in writing, of the question(s) to be arbitrated and the name and address of its chosen representative on the Arbitration Board.
-After receiving such notice and statement, the other party shall within five (5) days appoint its representative on the Arbitration Board and give notice in writing of such appointment to the other party.
+i.
+The Parties may choose to have grievances heard by either a single arbitrator or an Arbitration Board.

+- ii.
+If the Parties choose to proceed with an Arbitration Board, then either Party shall notify the other, in writing, of the question(s) to be arbitrated and the name and address of its chosen representative on the Arbitration Board.
+After receiving such notice and statement, the other Party shall within five (5) days appoint its representative on the Arbitration Board and give notice in writing of such appointment to the other Party.
 Such representatives shall endeavour to select a third member who shall be Chairman.
-Should the representatives fail to select such third member within five (5) days from the appointment of the last representative, either party may request the Minister of Labour of the Province of British Columbia appoint a Chairman.
-The expenses and compensation of the representatives selected by the parties shall be borne by the respective parties.
-The expenses and compensation of the Chairman shall be shared equally between the parties. - d.
+Should the representatives fail to select such third member within five (5) days from the appointment of the last representative, either Party may request the Minister of Labour of the Province of British Columbia appoint a Chairman.
+The expenses and compensation of the representatives selected by the Parties shall be borne by the respective Parties.
+The expenses and compensation of the Chairman shall be shared equally between the Parties. - c.
 Within fourteen (14) days following the establishment of the Arbitration Board, it shall report its decision on the grievance.
-The majority decision of the Board shall be final and binding on all persons bound by this Agreement. - e.
-In the event the Arbitration Board finds that an employee has been dismissed or suspended for other than proper cause, the Arbitration Board may direct the Employer to reinstate the employee without loss of seniority, and pay to the employee a sum equal to his/her wages or salary lost by reason of such suspension or discharge, or such lesser sum as in the opinion of the Arbitration Board is fair and reasonable, or to make such other order as it considers fair and reasonable having regard to the terms of the Collective Agreement between the parties. - f.
-Wherever a stipulated time is mentioned in this Article, the said time may be extended by mutual written consent of the parties.
+The majority decision of the Board shall be final and binding on all persons bound by this Agreement. - d.
+In the event the Arbitration Board finds that an employee has been dismissed or suspended for other than proper cause, the Arbitration Board may direct the Employer to reinstate the employee without loss of seniority, and pay to the employee a sum equal to his/her wages or salary lost by reason of such suspension or discharge, or such lesser sum as in the opinion of the Arbitration Board is fair and reasonable, or to make such other order as it considers fair and reasonable having regard to the terms of the Collective Agreement between the parties. - e.
+Wherever a stipulated time is mentioned in this Article, the said time may be extended by mutual written consent of the Parties.